HOUSE OF TEXT

 • Client: State Pushkin Museum of Fine Arts

-Like many large-scale museums in big cities, the Pushkin Museum of Fine Arts is expanding, acquiring adjacent buildings and adding more and more space to the enfilades of its existing rooms.
+Like many large-scale museums in big cities, the Pushkin Museum of Fine Arts has been expanding since 1990, acquiring adjacent buildings and adding more and more space to the enfilades of its existing rooms.

 In contrast to other museums, which measure their success by the number of visitors per year, the House of Text introduces another logic: it is a slow space for lonely visitors, allowing for time being spent with the exhibits in different ways by working, reading, meditating or simply looking out of a window.